-Rabbit caretakers need to be super vigilant about monitoring their food intake and making sure food is moving quickly and easily through their systems – AKA pooping a bunch.
-If they stop eating or pooping, they are probably headed for Gastrointestinal Stasis, a potentially deadly condition in which the digestive system slows down or stops completely.
+Bunny caretakers must be super vigilant what their rabbits eat and make sure food is moving quickly and easily through their systems – AKA pooping a bunch.
+If your rabbit stops eating or pooping, they are probably headed for Gastrointestinal Stasis, a potentially deadly condition in which the digestive system slows down or stops completely.
 A proper diet is essential for a healthy rabbit and should consist of timothy hay, greens, and a small amount of pellets (as a special treat).

 Rabbits Eat Two Salads a Day (To Keep the Doctor Away)